Path-Check/safeplaces-backend-lib/README.md

 server.start()
 ```

+## Options

+Below are the option you can pass into

+- `port`: Port that you wish to use.
+- `bind`: Bind address
+- `appFolder`: Folder where your application logic exists in.
+(See below)
+- `wrapAsync`: method for handling async/await methods within routes.
+Will also handle validation.

-### App Folder
+#### App Folder

-I tend to keep all of my application logic in a folder called `app`.
-This contains all of the Routes, Controllers, and services you need to make your app work.
+We try to keep all application logic in a folder called `app`.
+In it, contains all of the Routes, and Controllers you need to make your app work.

+Within the `app` folder shoud be an `api` folder.

+When the server starts it will run through this `api` folder and gather all the routes.

+The best way to familiarize yourself with this setup is to take a look at the `sample` folder.

 ...
 More to follow.